Skip to main content

 In a Crosswalk

 Under C.R.S. §42-4-802, drivers must yield the right-of-way to pedestrians in crosswalks—both marked and unmarked.
 An unmarked crosswalk exists at every intersection where two roads meet, whether or not there are painted lines.
 Most drivers don't know this.
 Their ignorance doesn't change the law.
-When a driver fails to yield and injures a pedestrian, Colorado's modified comparative negligence rule applies under C.R.S. § 13-21-111.
-A pedestrian can recover damages even if partially at fault, provided their negligence doesn't exceed 50 percent.
+When a driver fails to yield and injures a pedestrian, Colorado's modified comparative negligence rule applies.
+A pedestrian can recover damages even if partially at fault, provided their negligence is less than 50 percent.
 This means a pedestrian who is 49 percent responsible can still pursue a claim.
-Colorado law allows three years from the date of injury to file a personal injury lawsuit under C.R.S. § 13-80-101.
-Injured pedestrians should understand that non-economic damages—compensation for pain, suffering, and emotional distress—are capped at $1,500,000 as of 2025.
 Understanding these legal protections and timelines is essential for protecting pedestrian rights.

 Outside a Crosswalk

 Pedestrians crossing outside a crosswalk must yield to vehicles under Colorado law (C.R.S. §42-4-803).
 However—and this is critical—drivers retain a legal duty to exercise due care to avoid hitting a pedestrian regardless of crossing location.
 A driver who sees a pedestrian in the roadway and fails to slow down, swerve, or attempt evasive action is negligent, full stop.
-Colorado's modified comparative negligence rule allows injured pedestrians to recover damages even if partially at fault, provided their negligence does not exceed 50% (C.R.S. § 13-21-111).
 This means a pedestrian jaywalking may still hold a negligent driver liable.
-Successful claims can include non-economic damages capped at $1,500,000 as of 2025.
-Importantly, injured parties have three years from the date of injury to file a personal injury lawsuit (C.R.S. § 13-80-101).
+Successful claims can include non-economic damages.
+Importantly, injured parties have three years from the date of a motor vehicle accident to file a lawsuit.
 The interplay between pedestrian duty and driver responsibility creates a nuanced legal landscape where both parties bear accountability.

 Insurance companies love to fixate on jaywalking.
 "The pedestrian wasn't in a crosswalk."
 Fine.
 That may contribute to comparative fault, but it doesn't eliminate the driver's independent duty to avoid hitting people.
 You don't get to mow someone down just because they're jaywalking.
 Colorado law recognizes this principle through its modified comparative negligence standard.
-Under C.R.S. § 13-21-111, a pedestrian can recover damages even if partially at fault, provided their negligence doesn't exceed 50 percent.
 A driver's failure to maintain a safe speed, stay alert, or take evasive action remains actionable—regardless of where the pedestrian was crossing.
-Non-economic damages in such cases are capped at $1,500,000 as of 2025, but that doesn't diminish liability.
 What matters is whether the driver exercised reasonable care to avoid the collision.
 Jaywalking may reduce a recovery proportionally, yet it never strips away the motorist's basic duty to prevent harm.
-Victims have three years under C.R.S. § 13-80-101 to file suit.

 Why Pedestrian Injuries Are So Severe